alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 ### On Private Cloud

-* **Redis**, if installed on your server, is updated to [version 7.0](https://github.com/redis/redis/blob/7.0/00-RELEASENOTES) (previously 6.0).
+* **Redis**, if installed on your server, is upgraded to [version 7.0](https://github.com/redis/redis/blob/7.0/00-RELEASENOTES) (previously 6.0).
-* **MySQL**, if installed on your server, is updated to [version 8.0](https://dev.mysql.com/doc/relnotes/mysql/8.0/en/).
+* **MySQL**, if installed on your server, is upgraded to [version 8.0](https://dev.mysql.com/doc/relnotes/mysql/8.0/en/).
-* **Elasticsearch**, if installed on your server, is updated to version 8.16.
+* **Elasticsearch**, if installed on your server, is upgraded to version 8.16.

 ## Miscellaneous

 * The `composer` command now runs **Composer** 2.
 You can start Composer 1 with the `composer1` command.
 * The [default HTTP log format]({{< ref "/sites/formatting-http-logs" >}}) is now the **Advanced** format.
-* Sites of type **Transparent Redirection** are converted to **Reverse Proxy**.
+* Sites of type **Transparent Redirect** are converted to **Reverse Proxy**.

 ## Tips & Common Issues

-* You can make some changes yourself *before the migration*, such as selecting major language versions, using the *Advanced* log format, or modifying your sites from *Transparent Redirection* to *Reverse Proxy*.
+* You can make some changes yourself *before the migration*, such as selecting major language versions, using the *Advanced* log format, or modifying your sites from *Transparent Redirect* to *Reverse Proxy*.

 * Your account will be moved to new servers during the migration.
-The addresses of type `[service]-[account].alwaysdata.net` will change IP and may not be immediately accessible from outside due to DNS propagation.
+Addresses of type `[service]-[account].alwaysdata.net` will change their IP and may not be immediately accessible from outside due to DNS propagation.

 * It will be necessary to update your `known_hosts` file to connect via SSH.
 You can do this using the following command (*[account] should be replaced with your account name*):